xogus1194/openmusichistory/haydn-piano-sonata.md

 [3.
 Glenn Gould](https://www.youtube.com/watch?v=VfmmVQhg3-0)
 Gould plays with clear, almost detached articulation that emphasizes clarity over conventional lyricism.
 While this style may not bring the full "playfulness" some other performances capture, Gould’s rendition has a unique, crisp quality that highlights the structure of the piece in a way that reveals deeper layers of Haydn's compositional ingenuity.
 He occasionally emphasizes certain harmonic shifts and key moments with a slight push, providing both a sense of forward motion and a subtle invitation for reflection.

-Comment:The sheet music is a little short, but the content is good!

-***It would be better if the smaller subtopics in each paragraph are changed to a smaller font so that the main topic stands out more.***